 How to Discover Your Ancestors’ Amazing Stories.
 A heroic rescue, a love story and a 30-foot wall of water.
 That’s just part of my ancestors’ experience in the Great Johnstown Flood of 1889.
 Come learn how to reconstruct fascinating experiences from your own family history by combining clues from your family’s knowledge, documents from genealogy websites, good historical research and Googling to fill in the gaps.
 All while learning the riveting story of one of the worst disasters in U.S. history.
 This presentation is entertaining and inspiring even for beginner genealogists and general audiences.

 Plan Your Next Family History Writing Project: Hands-on Workshop.
 Deciding what to write and how to write it can be a big barrier for many people wanting to write up their family history discoveries.
 That’s why this presentation comes with a hands-on worksheet you can begin to complete DURING the presentation, which will walk you through all the big, interrelated questions: prioritizing your writing projects; choosing your audience; addressing privacy concerns and family secrets; and selecting the best writing and citation styles for your audience and topic.
-This class is available in both one-hour and two-hour formats.
+This class is available in both one-hour and two-hour lecture or workshop formats.

 Adding Your Own Stories to Your Family History.
 Family history begins with YOUR history.
 Learn from the author of Story of My Life: A Workbook for Preserving Your Legacy what stories you have that are worth telling–and several inspiring reasons to write them.
 Review different kinds of memories, why some memories are more vivid than others, and how to flesh them out.
 Learn tips for researching gaps in your memories, how to turn a memory into a good story, what to leave out and several ways to share your stories.
 See how to integrate your personal stories, family memories and research discoveries.
 The handout includes a life story writing exercise worksheet to help you get started.
 Perfect for genealogists and general audiences alike.